 31 and 32.
 Speech Making.-First semester: An adaptation of argumentation to everyday problems.
 Current events, debate theory, and debate practices constitute the rest of this course.
-Second semester: Practice in types of speech-making, such as sales talk, eulogy, sermon, oration, and political talk.
-Much emphasis during the second semester is placed on persuasive speaking in contrast to argumentative speaking.
+Second semester: Practice in types of speech-making, such as sales talk, radio talk, eulogy, sermon, oration, and political talk.
+Make emphasis during the second semester is placed on persuasive speaking.
 Prerequisite, Speech 1-2 or consent of the instructor.